mebaysan/Easily-Dockerize-Django-Prod-Dev/README.md

 # Backup

-You can use [backuper.sh](scripts/backuper.sh) to backup your database inside Docker container.
+You can use [backuper-db.sh](scripts/backuper-db.sh) to backup your database inside Docker container.

+You can use [backuper-web.sh](scripts/backuper-web.sh) to backup your django data inside Docker container.

 You can create a crontab by using the command below.
 ```